leuas/Vrdndi/README.md

 The performance is fairly good, one of the 5 folds could reach 0.95 f1, which is suspiciously high.
 However, since only one fold reached that and my dataset is quite small (200-300 for productive,roughly 1000 for interest), so that's acceptable.
 And the model structure is decent enough, as the test may have shown.

->**Note**: The productive loss plateau you see in the diagram is likely caused by 0.5 output layer dropout.
+>**Note**:The productive loss plateau you see in the diagram is likely caused by `0.5` output layer dropout.
+> And the instability of the interest head is likely caused by my configuration (`0.75` interest sampling rate, but `0.33` interest loss weight), only later did I realize.

 **Productive head's mean F1 performance with Standard Deviation**: